mento-protocol/mento-analytics-api/README.md

 1. Add asset configuration to `api/reserve/config/assets.config.ts`
 2. Deploy changes and verify in `/reserve` endpoints

+## Deployment

+The Mento Analytics API is automatically deployed to Google Cloud Run when changes are committed to the `main` branch.

+### Deployment Process

+1. When code is pushed or merged to the `main` branch, a CI/CD pipeline is triggered
+2. The pipeline builds a Docker container using the Dockerfile in the repository
+3. The container is pushed to Google Container Registry
+4. The new container is deployed to Cloud Run, replacing the previous version
+5. Deployment status can be monitored in the Google Cloud Console

 ## Monitoring & Logs

 ### Application Logs